Obamacare 1.0: States brace for Web barrage when reform goes live

 Although IT is the single most expensive ingredient of the exchanges, with eight-figure contracts to build them, experts expect bugs, errors and crashes.
 In April, Obama himself predicted "glitches and bumps" when the exchanges open for business.

-"This is a 1.0 implementation," said Dan Maynard, president of Connecture, a software developer that is providing the shopping and enrollment functions for several states' insurance exchanges.
+"This is a 1.0 implementation," said Dan Maynard, chief executive of Connecture, a software developer that is providing the shopping and enrollment functions for several states' insurance exchanges.
 "From an IT perspective, 1.0's come out with a lot of defects.
 Everyone is waiting for something to go wrong."

 Two states that intended to build their own exchanges, Idaho and New Mexico, announced this spring that because of the tight timeline and daunting challenges they would have the federal government operate their IT systems.